dharm4811/dharma-app-store/README.md

 # dharma-app-store-website
-This is my app store to present and allow public to download the android apps I build and  they are always appreciate on sharing their feedback on how this app helping them to resolve there real life problem.
+Welcome to my app store, where you can download the Android apps I've built.
+Your feedback is valuable, and I'd love to hear how these apps are helping you in your daily life.